zoff99/zanavi_tests_docu/README.md

 <pre>
 nodes
 status
-nav&lt;n> # n is the number of the n-th navigation item to be used for the criterion
+nav&lt;n> # n is the number of the n-th navigation item to be used for the criterion (counting starts from zero!)
 </pre>

 <b>accepted values for item2:</b>
 <pre>
 resultcount
-result&lt;n> # n is the number of the n-th result item to be used for the criterion
+result&lt;n> # n is the number of the n-th result item to be used for the criterion (counting starts from zero!)
 </pre>